Yzen90/vuetify-svg-icons/README.md

 import { aliases as defaultAliases  } from 'vuetify/iconsets/mdi-svg';
 import { mdiThumbDown } from '@mdi/js';
 import { fas } from '@fortawesome/free-solid-svg-icons';
+// OR: import fas from '@fortawesome/free-solid-svg-icons';
+// OR: import { faHeart } from '@fortawesome/free-solid-svg-icons';
 import { faIconToString } from '@xrnoz/vuetify-svg-icons';

 import type { IconAliases } from 'vuetify';